 The Board of Directors

 Mayor Frank G. Jackson chairs the Board of Directors of the Cleveland Transformation Alliance.
 The board includes representatives from the Cleveland Metropolitan School District, partnering charter schools and charter organizations, parents and educators, local foundations, and other community and business leaders.
-The Board meets eight times a year at the Centers for Families and Children at 4500 Euclid Avenue in Cleveland.
+The Board meets eight times a year at the headquarters of the Cuyahoga Metropolitan Housing Authority at 8120 Kinsman Road in Cleveland.
 Additional Board meeting dates and details can be found using this link: News & Events.

 Hon.
 Frank G. Jackson, Chair

 Mayor, City of Cleveland

 Parent, Design Lab Early College